Main field of studyDesign

 Three years of completed university studies.
 Admission to master level studies.
 Knowledge on design for sustainability.

 Intended learning outcomes

-The main objective is for students to develop their prototyping design skills using sensors and actuators.
+The main objective is for students to develop knowledge about and skills of critical perspectives and key concepts used within the broad area of norm creative perspectives and how they can be related to design and design strategies.
 After the completed course the student shall be able to

 Teaching and working methods